 It's a question tackled every day here at Marshall and not just in athletics.
 Our faculty and staff work tirelessly to stay ahead of what students will need to know in their careers and determine the best ways to support each individual learner.
 In this issue, we're zooming in again to introduce you to a few of our employees who have made it their lives' work to help students reach their fullest potential and make an impact.
-These pages also include faces of some Marshall alumni who have gone on to make a tremendous impact - not only through their careers but also through their efforts to give back, and there's nothing we like to see more some spots on campus to reminisce about the past, and to check out what's new.
+These pages also include faces of some Marshall alumni who have gone on to make a tremendous impact - not only through their careers but also through their efforts to give back, and there's nothing we like to see more.